cs01/termpair/README.md

 ## Usage

-Start the TermPair server with `termpair serve`, or use the one already running at [https://chadsmith.dev/termpair](https://chadsmith.dev/termpair).
+First start the TermPair server with `termpair serve`, or use the one already running at [https://chadsmith.dev/termpair](https://chadsmith.dev/termpair).

+The server is used to route encrypted data between terminals and connected browsers.

 ```
 > termpair serve --port 8000